mtur2007/SetPrint/Development_files/ver_0_3_1/README.md

                [255,  85,   0],
                [255,   0,   4]]]),

-    # Grayscale image (3x3) → This one has a different dimension
+    # Grayscale image (3x3) → Only this one has different dimensions
     np.array([[ 77, 126, 176],
               [200, 175, 150],
               [129,  79,  29]]),